Jump to

 The Subatomic Particles

-Movement in the Simple Universe model comes from the head of the elementary strand particle moving at a continuous constant speed in three dimensional space, against the model's static universal reference frame
+Moving continuously at constant speeds, in three dimensional space, against the model's static universal reference frame

 The following animation shows an electron and a proton in the model, changing shape when the particles move, the